 Difference #4: Shades – There are several styles of Lutron shades that can be controlled alongside the Lutron RA2 Select and RadioRA 2.

-The Select, despite being the slightly more affordable option, actually supports more shades.
-You’ll have the option of the Sivoia QS Wireless and QS Triathlon, as well as the Serena shades.
+With the Select, you’ll have the option of the Sivoia QS Wireless and QS Triathlon shades.
 Just keep in mind that you won’t have action to tilt controls if you opt for the QS Wireless.